groq/groq-api-cookbook/tutorials/jigsawstack-prompt-engine/README.md

 ```

+## Recommendation

+- For prompts that are used repeatedly, it is recommended to first create the prompt, then run it using its prompt ID to enable optimization.

+- Run Prompt Direct is ideal for one-time use.

-For more information on the Prompt Engine
+For more information on the Prompt Engine engine see [documentation](https://docs.jigsawstack.com/examples/ai/prompt-engine)